US showcases 'earth tubes' to slash cooling costsby Gerhard Hope on Jun 29, 2009

 Spaceport America, the world’s first purpose-built commercial spaceport for Virgin Galactic, is a 110,000 square-foot hangar facility that will employ cutting-edge green building practice.
 The terminal hangar building will comply with US Green Building Council LEED regulations.

 Extensive use of sustainable and clean energy technologies throughout the design will ensure that the facility sets the benchmark for similar future structures.
+This includes the use of ‘earth tubes’, as well as solar thermal panels on the roof for hot water, as well as an embedded in-floor loop system.

 The design for Spaceport America’s terminal hangar building was created by a team of US and UK architects selected after competing in an international design competition.
 URS Corporation, one of the world’s largest design and engineering firms, teamed with lead designer Foster + Partners of the UK to submit the winning design.
 In the Middle East, Foster + Partners is involved with the Abu Dhabi World Trade Centre at Al Raha Beach.